Broward Sheriff Gregory Tony saves man found slumped over wheel at stoplight

 CORAL SPRINGS, FLA.
-(WSVN) - Broward Sheriff Gregory Tony was on his way home when he saved a driver that was found slumped over while behind the wheel of a vehicle in Coral Springs.
+(WSVN) - Broward Sheriff Gregory Tony was on his way home when he saved a driver found slumped over while behind the wheel of a vehicle in Coral Springs.

 John Dillon was found in his car near West Atlantic and Riverside just after 7 p.m., Tuesday.